Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

     }

-The file with this code also defines `RIGHT` as `1` to make this more readable.
+(The file with this code also defines `RIGHT` as `1` to make this more readable.)

 Plausibly, this method could be part of the same class that holds all of the argument values; the code evolved from first creating a method to define how to place an image in a grid-slot.

 `renderGifAt`  gets called in `draw`, along with a call to `tint`.
 All this could be wrapped up in an instance method (`render`, perhaps) in `renderArgs` (which would then need a better name) so that data and behavior are kept together (sort of the whole point of classes).
-I just haven't.
-I'm still trying things out and I'm OK if code hasn't settled into a final form.
+I just haven't done this.
+I'm still trying things out and I'm OK if code hasn't settled into some final form.

-There are assorted helper methods that manage a list of animated GIF instances and a list of tints, and two `ArrayList` instances to hold onto the current set of `RenderArgs` instances.
+There are assorted helper methods that manage a list of animated GIF instances and a list of tints, and some `ArrayList` instances to hold on to `RenderArgs` instances.

 `draw` does very little.
 It sets a black background then iterates over the `RenderArgs` lists, and for each item calls `tint` then `image`.
 In other words, it looks at a set of variables and uses them to decide what to render.

 ## What's that channel? ##

 Since `draw` doesn't do much the real action must be happening elsewhere.
 Indeed, it's the note-handling methods that drive what is seen.
 When a MIDI message comes in it gets dispatched to a matching note handler if one exists.
 I decided I wanted to be able to generate some patterns, such as filling up a 4x4 grid with images note-by-note.
 I wrote a note handler that did this for the left side of the sketch window, and thought it would be nice to do the same on the right side, but reversed.

-At first I did this using two different note handlers, thinking I would use one octave (starting at C4) for things to happen on the left side, and another octave (at C5) for the right.
+At first I did this using two different note handlers, thinking I would use one octave for things to happen on the left side, and another octave for the right.
 This felt awkward.
 Why not get channels involved?

 `MidiBus` provides some additional event handlers, including `noteOn`, which, if you define it, gets called when any device receives a note-on message.
 This method will give you the channel, the note value, and the velocity.
 However, it does not give you the name of the MIDI bus that received it.